-fair foil fine dip fe ence flex dart flutter draw duc k 1.
-Write in the word from th Homographs These are words which have the same spelling but more than one meaning.
-2. He tried to betwee His leg was bleeding where We cover hundreds of homographs throughout the 3.
-She wanted to her programme.
-Children will be tested on them in the English 4.
-He used his new pencils to section of the Sutton 11+ test so it is essential to have a broad knowledge.
-5. The came to town en Į 6.
-The weather was He had to pay his parking · 7.
-He was determined to Her mother had wrapped her • 8.
-She tripped over the He liked to his musc of the hoover. cles as the ladies walked past.
-9. We gripped our swords and s The women stood talking ove 10.
-He liked a little on t She would always he the horses. er eyelashes to get what she wanted.
+fair foil fine dip f ence flex dart flutter draw du ck

+Homographs

+• Write in the word from th These are words which have

+1. He had to ge he we the same spelling but more

+•.
+The waddled aroun

+,,,,o ,,aaa,oa a, oa than one meaning.

+2. He tried to betwe M/s savan hundrada af

+His leg was bleeding where

+2 T1 homographs throughout the

+3. There was a slight her

+, tested on them in the English

+4. He would the curt section of the 11+ test so it

+He used his new pencils to is essential to have a broad

+knowledge.

+5. The came to town •

+He didn't think it was that he had to do all the washing up.

+6. The weather was

+U .
+He had to pay his parking

+1,7,1,3

+7 .
+He was determined to •

+Her mother had wrapped he er sandwiches in

+8. She tripped over the of the hoover

+- . • • scles as the ladies walked past.

+·

+9. We gripped our swords and

+The women stood talking ov er the garden

+10. He liked a little on the horses

+-9. ner eyelashes to get what she wanted.

 Fence